 DO NOT CARRY PEPPER SPRAY ON COMMERCIAL AIRCRAFT.

 DO NOT EXPOSE TO HEAT, FIRE OR IN DIRECT SUNSHINE.
 DO NOT STORE ABOVE 120°F."

 They may range from an ordinary Swiss army knife to a switchblade, from a table knife to a steak knife.

 When Vicki took a self-defense course years ago, the instructor said that even an ordinary ball point pen (the kind one writes with) can be used against an attacker.

 When you have been confronted by an attacker or intruder, it is useful to know some maneuvers that can disable him, especially if you have no weapons readily available.

-The result of a search that Vicki did for information on such topics as "Mr. Spock pressure point" or "pressure point disable someone", brought results from which she could theoretically learn all sorts of bare-handed self defense techniques.
+The result of a search that Vicki did for information on topics like "Mr. Spock pressure point" or "pressure point disable someone," brought results from which she could theoretically learn all sorts of bare-handed self defense techniques.

 It must be noted that you may require some training to find disabling pressure points, one of which is shown in the video embedded below.